thingsboard/thingsboard/ui-ngx/src/assets/help/en_US/widget/lib/map/tooltip_fn.md

 **Returns:**

-Should return string value presenting text or HTML for the marker tooltip.
+Should return string value presenting text or HTML for the tooltip.

 <div class="divider"></div>